 With programs for children, youth, adults, and seniors, we serve all genders and work with all kinds of families, in whatever shape or form they come in.
 While we’re a small agency with less than 10 staff and a budget of just under $500K, we have a mighty impact!

 Because our approach is trauma-informed, we adapt and flex as our clients teach us what they need, what works best for them, and how they view the world and their sense of self.
 It means leaving our egos at the door, and approaching our work with humility, authenticity, and without judgement.
-Our core programs are free, to help address barriers to access as equity and inclusion are critical to our practice.
+All of our programs are free to help address barriers to access, as equity and inclusion are critical to our practice.